 Your monthly payments go to a Chapter 13 trustee who divides the payments among your creditors and makes the payments to them according to the bankruptcy plan.
 A Bethlehem Bankruptcy Lawyer can give you more information about monthly payment plans under Chapter 13 bankruptcy.
 In many cases, the monthly payments are based on amounts owed for a house or a car.

 Chapter 13 bankruptcy has other benefits as well.
 It protects you from the collection efforts of your creditors and helps end the lender harassment that you may have had to endure.
 After you have made timely payments to a Chapter 13 trustee for a period of time, your credit scores will generally increase.
 You will be able to rebuild your credit more quickly.
-When looking at Houston debt relief options, think about Chapter 13 bankruptcy because it brings these many benefits that can put you back on the path to financial freedom.
+When looking at Bethlehem debt relief options, think about Chapter 13 bankruptcy because it brings these many benefits that can put you back on the path to financial freedom.

 Contact Bethlehem Bankruptcy Lawyer today for a free consultation at 800-123-1234.